Jonah Heim Player Props: Rangers vs. Nationals

 Jonah Heim At The Plate

-- Among the qualifying hitters in MLB play, his batting average ranks 22nd, his on-base percentage ranks 59th, and he is 34th in the league in slugging.
+- Among qualifying hitters, he ranks 25th in batting average, while his on-base percentage ranks 53rd and he is 35th in slugging.

-- Heim has had an RBI in 33 games this season (43.4%), including 14 multi-RBI outings (18.4%).
+- In 34 games this season (44.2%), Heim has picked up an RBI, and in 14 of those games (18.2%) he had two or more.
 He has also driven home three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.